daveliepmann/uruk/README.md

                         :shape :single!}))
 ```

-Of particular interest is that variables that are XML document-nodes or elements can be created by passing either a String representation, a hiccup-style vector, or a `clojure.data.xml.Element`.
+Of particular interest is that variables that are XML document-nodes or elements can be created by passing either a String representation, a hiccup-style vector, or a `clojure.data.xml.node.Element`.
+(Uruk uses `clojure.data.xml 0.1.0-beta2` in order to get its namespace support.)

-See `uruk/wrap-val` for which values are converted and what they expect.
+Values are converted according to the `:clj->xdm` key in `xcc-types`.
 If you need to override those conversions, set the `:as-is?` key to `true` inside the map describing the variable.
 This puts the onus of producing the correct object on you.
-For instance, if we were to set `:as-is?` for that `booleanNode`:
+For instance, we could set `:as-is?` for that `booleanNode`:
 ``` clojure
 (with-open [session (uruk/create-session db)] (uruk/execute-xquery session "xquery version \"1.0-ml\";